Kuru Kuru Kururin

-is a puzzle video game developed by Eighting and published by Nintendo for the Game Boy Advance (GBA).
-It was released in Japan on March 21, 2001, and in Europe and Australia on June 22 as a launch title.
-It was not released in North America until February 2016 via the Wii U's Virtual Console service.
-Kuru Kuru Kururin is the first title in the Kururin series and was followed by two Japan-only sequels, Kururin Paradise and Kururin Squash!.
-The game was released on the Nintendo Classics service in February 2023.
+is a puzzle video game developed by Eighting and published by Nintendo for the Game Boy Advance.
+It was released in Japan on March 21, 2001, and in Europe and Australia on June 22 as a launch title for the system.
+Kuru Kuru Kururin is the first title in the Kururin series and was followed by two Japan-only sequels, Kururin Paradise (2002) and Kururin Squash!
+(2004).
+The story follows Kururin, a bird who attempts to rescue his siblings after his mother lost them.